MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageinsight.md

 * Deploy the model to a self-hosted managed compute.
 * Grant permissions to the endpoint.
-* Send test data to the model, receive and interpret results
+* Send test data to the model, receive, and interpret results

 ## MedImageInsight - the medical imaging embedding model
 MedImageInsight foundational model for health is a powerful model that can process a wide variety of medical images including X-Ray, CT, MRI, clinical photography, dermoscopy, histopathology, ultrasound, and mammography.
 Rigorous evaluations demonstrate MedImageInsight's ability to achieve state-of-the-art (SOTA) or human expert level performance across classification, image-image search, and fine-tuning tasks.
 Specifically, on public datasets, MedImageInsight achieves or exceeds SOTA in chest X-ray disease classification and search, dermatology classification and search, OCT classification and search, 3D medical image retrieval, and near SOTA for histopathology classification and search.

-Embedding model is the "swiss army knife" of foundational models since it is capable of serving as the basis of many different solutions - from classification to more complex scenarios like group matching or outlier detection.
+Embedding model is the "swiss army knife" of foundational models since it's capable of serving as the basis of many different solutions - from classification to more complex scenarios like group matching or outlier detection.

 :::image type="content" source="../../media/how-to/healthcare-ai/healthcare-embedding-capabilities.gif" alt-text="Embedding model capable of supporting similarity search and quality control scenarios":::

-Here we will explain how to deploy MedImageInsight using the AI Model Catalog in Azure AI Studio or Azure Machine Learning Studio and provide links to more in-depth tutorials and samples.
+Here we'll explain how to deploy MedImageInsight using the AI Model Catalog in Azure AI Studio or Azure Machine Learning studio and provide links to more in-depth tutorials and samples.

 ## Prerequisites

-To use MedImageInsight models with Azure AI Studio or Azure Machine Learning Studio, you need the following prerequisites:
+To use MedImageInsight models with Azure AI Studio or Azure Machine Learning studio, you need the following prerequisites:

 ### A model deployment